 Our changing planet is linked to human behaviors and natural phenomena.
 Posts summarize human impact on climate, pollution, recycling, flora and fauna habitat conservation and restoration.

 For the past 50 years, the Bureau of Ocean Energy Management’s (BOEM) Environmental Studies Program (ESP) has been essential in advancing ocean stewardship.
-Established in 1973, BOEM has been a critical source of data for predicting, evaluating, and mitigating environmental impacts from offshore energy and marine mineral operations on human, marine, and coastal ecosystems.
-A Environmental […]
+Established in 1973, BOEM is a critical source of data.
+By and large predicting, evaluating, and mitigating environmental impacts from offshore energy and marine mineral operations.
+Particularly, understanding the effects on human, marine, […]

 In the state of Washington, forest managers are trying a new method called “assisted migration” to help forests adapt to climate change.
 Through this approach, forest management involves planting trees from warmer and drier areas in order to make forests stronger and more resilient.
 Forest management and climate change are intricately linked.
 The Old Tree […]